All Episodes

 And if when the guy or the woman is up for re-election and you don't like their judgment, then you vote against them.

-Take a look at these primary elections that have taken place uh in the in the last two to three weeks.
+Take a look at these primary elections that have taken place in the last two to three weeks.

-It's typical, though, that a lot of the lot of the senators uh leading the charge on this idiocy of uh immigration, illegal immigration, are not up for election this year, but they will be at some point.
+It's typical, though, that a lot of the senators leading the charge on this idiocy of immigration, illegal immigration, are not up for election this year, but they will be at some point.

 They will have to go back to the people of their states and ask for their votes again.

-It's been it's been uh uh Constitution was written, uh designed so that radical change wouldn't happen.
+It's been Constitution was written, designed so that radical change wouldn't happen.

-Um and and the whole structure of the government's based that way, uh and the the whole electoral process uh is that we could have elections every day if we wanted to, if we wanted to try to do that, but that would be foolish.
+And the whole electoral process is that we could have elections every day if we wanted to, if we wanted to try to do that, but that would be foolish.

-Um it's it's just the way if you're gonna if you're gonna make the investment as a citizen of getting involved in this, then you have to understand it's a lifetime thing.
+It's just the way, if you're going to make the investment as a citizen of getting involved in this, then you have to understand it's a lifetime thing.

-I mean, you're you're into it for the long haul, and and your ideas and your principles matter, and you'll work constantly at trying to secure their dominance uh and and their victory.
+I mean, you're into it for the long haul, and your ideas and your principles matter, and you'll work constantly at trying to secure their dominance and their victory.

-And that's why this this talk of of um I've had it rushed.
+And that's why this talk of, oh, I've had it rushed.

-Well, you don't have to send the money, but when you when you don't vote, it's the same thing as voting for the other party.
+Well, you don't have to send them money, but when you don't vote, it's the same thing as voting for the other party.

 And anything that leads to the alternative happening is a bad move.

-That's why I want To talk about these two um optimistic pieces.
+That's why I want to talk about these two optimistic pieces.

-Let's let's go first to uh Jeffrey Lord, former political director in the Reagan White House, and the author of the Borking Rebellion today at American Spectator Online.
+Let's go first to Jeffrey Lord, former political director in the Reagan White House and the author of The Borking Rebellion Today at American Spectator Online.

 The conservative victory in 2006.

-Now, by the way, I I know a lot of you people is so depressed and down in the dumps that the idea of positive news you think is just going to make you feel even worse because you can't believe it.
+Now, by the way, I know a lot of you people who are so depressed and down in the dumps that the idea of positive news, you think, is just going to make you feel even worse because you can't believe it.

-Uh you know, being optimistic is uh sometimes takes effort, well, it always takes effort, feeling down on the dumps and lethargic and depressed and doom and gloomy.
+Being optimistic sometimes takes, well, it always takes effort, feeling down in the dumps and lethargic and depressed and doom and gloomy.

-It's uh it's much more natural uh for those emotions to overcome you than it is to think positive.
+It's much more natural for those emotions to overcome you than it is to think positive.

 So don't reject this.